borntofrappe/game-development/Practice/Minigames Box/README.md

 - `TiltState`: rotate a platform to have a ball fall in the container below container

-- `CatchState` move a container to collect a falling ball
+- `CatchState`: move a container to collect a falling ball

+- `DetonateState`: cause the explosion of a firework in the designated area

 The titles are time-sensitive, but do not rely on the timer library.
 Here the progress bar is updated continuously and through delta time, so to incrementally update the width of the rectangle.